 Every year, the Finance Minister of the Government of India presents the Budget to the Parliament.
-Once the Finance Bill is approved by the Parliament and gets the assent of the President of India, it becomes the Finance Act.
+Once the Finance Bill is approved by the Parliament and gets the assent of the Prepared By 1/18 Dr. K. Jothi , Associate Professor, Department of Commerce , KAHE